hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ```

 > Note: the MD5 checksum in the [Etag](#etag_response) header is the MD5 checksum of the concatenated string of MD5 checksums/ETags
 for each of the segments in the manifest - not the MD5 checksum of the content that was downloaded.
+Also the value is enclosed in double-quote characters.

-## 2.12 <a id="transfer_encoding_request"></a>Chunked Transfer Encoding
+## 2.13 <a id="transfer_encoding_request"></a>Chunked Transfer Encoding

 When you create an object, you normally specify the size of the content being upload
 with the [Content-Length](#content_length_request) request header.
 Alternatively
 you can use the Transfer-Encoding request header and set it to a value of `chunked`.

-With Transfer-Encoding, you do not need to know the total size of the object in
+With Chunked Transfer Encoding, you do not need to know the total size of the object in
 advance.
 Instead, you can start to transfer "chunks" of content.
 You need
 to know the size of each chunk.
 To indicate that you have finished tranferring
 chunks, you specify a size of 0.